CompPhysics/MachineLearning/README.md

 - Central elements of Bayesian statistics and modeling;
 - Central elements from linear algebra
 - Cubic splines and gradient methods for data optimization
-- Monte Carlo methods, Markov chains, Metropolis-Hastings algorithm, ergodicity;
+- Monte Carlo methods, Markov chains, Metropolis-Hastings algorithm;
 - Linear methods for regression and classification;
-- Estimation of errors using blocking, bootstrapping and jackknife methods;
+- Estimation of errors using cross-validation, blocking, bootstrapping and jackknife methods;
 - Practical optimization using Singular-value decomposition and least squares for parameterizing data.

-### Machine learning
+### Machine learning, mainly supervised learning

 The following topics will be covered
-- Gaussian and Dirichlet processes;
+- Linear Regression and Logistic Regression;
 - Boltzmann machines;
 - Neural networks;
 - Decisions trees and nearest neighbor algorithms
 - Support vector machines
-- Genetic algorithms.

 All the above topics will be supported by examples, hands-on exercises and project work.

 Computational aspects play a central role and the students are expected to work on numerical examples and projects which illustrate the theory and methods.
-Some of the projects can be coordinated with the high-performance programming course (course code to be added).
+Some of the projects can be coordinated with the high-performance programming course IN4200.